sujit-das/DSA-OS/README.md

 # DSA-OS

+## CppVersion.cpp

+Demonstrates the usage of compiler defined macros to retrieve the version of cpp compiler version

 ## HCFandLCM.cpp

 This program implements two methods, one to compute Highest Common Factor and another one to compute Lowest Common Multiple.

+## Learn.c

+Demonstrates the scope and life time of a static variable

 ## MultithreadPrintf.c